Her Campus Logo Her Campus Logo

 The reaction to Joe Jonas and Sophie Turner’s divorce, online and on social media, is messy and misogynistic.
 It is also a reflection of changing attitudes in the relationship between the general populace and female celebrities, as well as in our outlook on tabloids and their role in public relations.
 But it’s also a continuation of the same old issue — a cultural fixation on gossip, and the ways in which it can damage individual relationships.

-Moira Thidemann is a sophomore at the University of Connecticut studying English and minoring in History, with concentrations in Literary Histories and Legacies, English Teaching, and Writing and Composition Studies.
+Moira Thidemann is a junior at the University of Connecticut studying English and minoring in History, with concentrations in Literary Histories and Legacies, English Teaching, and Writing and Composition Studies.
 She interned for the Connecticut Writing Project in the Spring of 2023.
 In her free time, Moira enjoys nature walks, reading, baking with friends, and discovering new music.